Amazing Magicians Tv Show

 Consequently, it seems our street magic show was a small marketing tool to create awareness for this much larger magic show.
 Without delay, we jumped right in and started working.

-STREET STYLE MAGIC TV SHOW
+STREET-STYLE MAGIC TV SHOW

 Plus, there's nothing more exhilarating and fulfilling than working together with a group of energetic people who actively seek to achieve a common goal.

 As a result, with a little less than a week left, my team and I figured we'd spend time around parts of Nanjing that we hadn't seen before or wanted to revisit.
-Though JSBC had other plans for us.
+However, JSBC had other plans for us.

 AMAZING MAGICIANS STUDIO

 As it turns out, some of these acts also performed on our street show.
 That made it considerably easier for us to watch and offer suggestions since they knew us and already trusted us.
-In my heart, I believe JSBC hoped this was the case as subsequently the next day they invited our team back to their studio and asked us to help with a few more acts.
+I believe JSBC hoped this was the case in my heart, as subsequently, the next day, they invited our team back to their studio and asked us to help with a few more acts.
 Yes, and...

 AMAZING MAGICIANS FORMAT